CSF Rhinorrhea

 Tumor-related CSF rhinorrhea

 The growth of benign tumors does not commonly result in CSF rhinorrhea.
 However, locally aggressive lesions such as inverted papilloma and malignant neoplasms can erode the bone of the anterior cranial fossa.
 The enzymatic breakdown or destruction of the bony architecture results in inflammation and potential violation of the dura.
-Even if the tumor itself does not lead to CSF rhinorrhea, the resection typically results in immediate leakage.
+Even if the tumor itself does not lead to CSF rhinorrhea, the resection typically causes immediate leakage.
 Hence, the surgical team should be prepared to repair the resulting CSF leak at the time of the resection, either transcranially or endoscopically.

 Congenital CSF rhinorrhea